 “Organizations that I think need to be exposed to the Bitcoin SV opportunity include cross-border payment processors, merchant payment processors and aggregators, telco operators offering Mobile Money solutions, loyalty and reward platform providers, social media companies, logistics companies needing to track and account for goods shipped through the value-chain, social welfare/grant system operators, and digital identity providers.”

 Banking & finance at the CoinGeek Conference

 For anyone looking to learn more about the opportunities for banking and finance in BSV, or for developers exploring the opportunities Bitcoin can deliver for new apps and technical solutions, the CoinGeek Conference is the ideal event to learn more about the technology and its potential.

 Bringing together some of the most respected speakers from across the industry, the CoinGeek Conference delivers a packed agenda of seminars, keynote speeches and presentations from developers, entrepreneurs and some of the leading individuals shaping the BSV ecosystem.

-The event is aimed at developers, entrepreneurs, executives and other stakeholders looking to learn more about BSV as a technology, and the developing ecosystem around it that brings together the technical solutions necessary to drive progress.
+The event is aimed at financial executives and other stakeholders looking to learn more about BSV as a technology, and the developing ecosystem around it that brings together the technical solutions necessary to drive progress.
 With so much happening in and around BSV blockchain, there’s never been a better time to get on board.